An asymptotic formula for integer points on Markoff-Hurwitz varieties: Introduction

 on ordered $n$-tuples $(y_1,\ldots,y_n)$.
 Indeed, this is the approach of Zagier \cite{ZAGIER} in the setting of Markoff triples and Baragar \cite{BARAGAR2} for general $n,a$ with $k=0$.
 Let

 where we have written a `$+$' to indicate we are generating a semigroup, not a group.

-The crucial new idea in this work that explains why we are able to make progress on the counting problem is that we replace\footnote{See our discussion in Section \ref{sub:acceleration} about the benefits of this replacement.
+An important idea in this work that explains why we are able to make progress on the counting problem is that we replace\footnote{See our discussion in Section \ref{sub:acceleration} about the benefits of this replacement.
 It is inspired by the `Time Acceleration Machine' described by Zorich in \cite[Section 5.3] {zorich}.} the generators of $\Gamma$ with the countably infinite generating set

 and then consider the semigroup

 Both $\Gamma$ and $\Gamma'$ are freely generated by their respective generating sets\footnote{This follows from a similar argument to the proof of Lemma \ref{lem:Lambda-is-free} we give below.}.
 Notice that $\Gamma$ and $\Gamma'$ preserve the nonnegative ordered hyperplane